 "So when he decided to take over my company, he offered me a choice: I could fight him and get steamrollered, or I could join him and be a Senior VP here.
 He said it was high time he had four Generals again, and hey… who's gonna argue with a much bigger paycheck?" she laughed.

 "Ms. Jikokuten," Souma said happily, "you made the right choice!
 I sure like you a lot already, and I can see Aaron and Reginald are impressed too."

 Indeed, Bishamonten was very impressed, but rather annoyed that such maneuverings had been kept from him.
-He'd been aware Taishakuten was hiding something big long before the announcement that they'd be getting a new Senior Vice President, and how unfair was that?
+He'd been aware that Taishakuten was hiding something big long before the announcement that they'd be getting a new Senior Vice President, and how unfair was that?
 Wasn't he the most loyal out of everybody?

 Oh well.
 Taishakuten was the king, he could have his way in almost everything.

 Bishamonten found himself, an hour later, deciding that he and his pals should squire Kendappa around, since they knew so much.
-He popped into Zouchouten's office, dragged him away from a phone call with his wife, and endured fretting over, "Andrew didn't want to nurse just now.
+He popped into Zouchouten's office, dragged him away from a phone call with his wife, and endured fretting over, "Sahen didn't want to nurse just now.
 Should I take him in to see a doctor?"